-The victim is suffering from continued pain and seek treatment from their primary care physician and a physical therapist.
-The victim is treated by the physical therapist for 6 weeks and incurs medical bills of $5,000.
+The victim is suffering from continued pain and seek treatment from their primary care physician and a physical therapist. the victim is treated by the physical therapist for 6 weeks and incurs medical bills of $5,000.
 We now have a total medical cost of $7,000 as a result of the accident.
 This is a good starting point to determine how much a personal injury claim is worth.

-Lost Wages and How They Affect The Value of a Injury Claim
+Lost Wages and How They Affect the Value of a Injury Claim

 However, there is more to this claim than just the medical bills.
 Let’s assume that the victim treated with the physical therapist at total of 20 times.
 During those 20 visits the victim had to leave work early and the suffered lost wages and earnings in the amount of $4,000.
 Now, the total loss has increased to $11,000.

-Pain And Suffering in an Injury Claim
+Pain and Suffering in an Injury Claim

 There is also the pain and suffering factor to consider.
 Pain and suffering is not a hard number, it is calculated to determine the value for the time and hassle incurred because of the accident.

-Seeking medical treatment is not something that most people look forward to or desire.
-And because of that, the victim must be compensated for the hassle of dealing with the treatment.
+Seeking medical treatment is not something that most people look forward to or desire. and because of that, the victim must be compensated for the hassle of dealing with the treatment.

-That number must be determined by your lawyer to ensure it is factored into the claim made with the insurance company for the person that caused the accident.
+That number must be determined by your Maryland personal injury lawyer to ensure it is factored into the claim made with the insurance company for the person that caused the accident.
 As you can see, it is very difficult to determine the value of a personal injury claim until the end of treatment or until the doctors have determined the treatment is no longer successful.